Cut-Down de Bruijn Sequences

 Using the same notation as the binary case, let $MC_\mathbf{S}$ denote the universal cycle for $\mathbf{S}$ obtained from Algorithm~\ref{algo:MC2}.
-Next, we demonstrate how and when small cycles can be cut out of $MC_\mathbf{S}$ to obtain a universal cycle of the desired length $L$.
+Next, we demonstrate how small cycles $Z_i$ can be cut out of $MC_\mathbf{S}$ to obtain a universal cycle of the desired length $L$.